EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 Let's also think about our LSTM model architecture.
 We saw evidence for significant overfitting with our first LSTM, and we can counteract that by including dropout, both in the regular sense (`dropout`) and in the feedback loops (`recurrent_dropout`).

 <div class="rmdwarning">
 <p>When we include some dropout, we temporarily remove some units together with their connections from the network.
-The purpose of this is typically to reduce overfitting <span class="citation">[@Srivastava2014]</span>.</p>
+The purpose of this is typically to reduce overfitting <span class="citation">[@Srivastava2014]</span>.
+Dropout is not exclusive to LSTM models, and can also be used in many other kinds of network architectures.
+One way to add dropout to a network is with <code>layer_dropout()</code>.</p>
 </div>